auhustsinovich/Collections/README.md

 The `collections` framework featuring a variety of Last-In-First-Out (LIFO) data structures, such as `Stack` and `StackStatistics` offering efficient methods for handling and manipulating data with LIFO behavior.

-## Purpose

-The primary goal of `collections` framework is to provide a robust and efficient implementation of a stack, a fundamental data structure, and its variations.
-This can be used in various applications where LIFO access to elements is required, such as algorithm implementations and more.

 ## Software requirements

 To run the code you need Swift version `5.10` or later, Xcode version `15.3` or later.